forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 > Proteins have specific binding patterns to other proteins.
 This is used by vertebrates to produces specific proteins (called antibodies) which bind to foreign/unwanted proteins (called antigens).
 Antigen tests work similarly by detecting specific proteins of SARS-CoV-2 (antigens) and are therefore part of immune tests.
 How antigen test work is discussed in the chapter [Immuno Assays](immuno_assyas.md).

 The sensitivity and specificity of antigen tests tend to be lower than PCR based tests.
 There are many different products of antigen tests which vary a lot in sensitivity and specificity.
-Specifically for the Roche SARS-CoV-2 rapid antigen test [Salvagno et al](#salvagno) find, that this test gives a positive result for nearly all samples below 30 PCR cycles:
+Specifically for the Roche SARS-CoV-2 rapid antigen test [Salvagno et al](#salvagno) find, that this test gives a positive result for nearly all samples below 30 PCR cycles.
+In numbers, the sensitivity is about 90% for less than 30 PCR cycles.
+The PCR test is done for 3 different genes: the E gene, the RdRP gene and the N gene whereas always the same antigen test (from Roche) is used.
+The PCR test results vary across the genes.
+The rapid antigen test agrees best with the PCR test for the RdRP gene (shown the middle).

 ![Roche antigen test vs PCR](Images/images%20diagnosis/salvagno_f2.jpg))